 Successful candidates will be required to attend a training session in London in September.

 Stage 3 – Probationary Period.

 To consolidate the learnings from the training session, the candidate will be required to attend two accreditation visits, normally within one academic year, as a ‘trainee accreditor’.
-The candidate will be asked to be as involved in the process as possible.
+The candidate will be asked to be as involved in the process as much as possible.

 Stage 4 – Vindication and Acceptance.